 - Chapped Skin: It repair bruises and chapped skin.
 Grated carrot applied directly to cracked nipples will heal and soothe the pain.

-- Skin Care: Raw, grated, cooked, or mashed roots of this vegetable can be applied to wounds, cuts, inflammations, and abscesses to discourage infection and encourage healing.
+- Minor Cuts: Raw, grated, cooked, or mashed roots of this vegetable can be applied to wounds, cuts, inflammations, and abscesses to discourage infection and encourage healing.
 Applying carrot juice is beneficial when applied on burned or swelled skin.

 Side Effects and Precautions